jundalisay/spblist/content/en/research/hermes/kybalion/chapter-01.md

 The ancient occultism of India and Persia degenerated and was largely lost because the teachers became priests and mixed theology with philosophy.
 This caused occultism to be lost amidst religious superstition, cults, creeds and "gods".

 This was also true with:
-- Ancient Greece and Rome.
+- Ancient Greece and Rome
 - the Hermetic Teachings of the Gnostics and Early Christians, which were lost at the time of Constantine

 <!-- , whose iron hand smothered philosophy with the blanket of theology, losing to the Christian Church that which was its very essence and spirit, and causing it to grope throughout several centuries before it found the way back to its ancient faith, the indications apparent to all careful observers in this Twentieth Century being that the Church is now struggling to get back to its ancient mystic teachings. -->